RobinLinus/coins-legacy/bitcoin-lite-network.md

 Any decent long-term compression requires some dynamic within the chunk sizes.
 Though we can damp the dynamic to reduce malleability.
 For example, a chunk size re-allocation could happen only once every 2 years at a particular block heigth.

 ### UTXO Commitment Updates
-Suppose a lite node has synced only the longest PoW chain and the most recent UTXO commitment.
+Suppose a nano node has synced only the longest PoW chain and the most recent UTXO commitment.
 To validate a next block it needs an SPV proof for every input spent in the block.
 Naively, for each block, that is an overhead of about:
 ```
   #TX/block * #outputs/TX * SPV_proof_size
 = 3000 * 2 * 625 bytes / block